-The interface is composed of four "tabs":
+The interface is composed of four main "tabs" or filters:

 The "Files/folders" tab allows the user to specify the source folder (directory) for the UMLS installation and the target folder where the subsetted files will be placed.
 The user can type the directory paths into the text boxes if the defaults are not desired.
 Alternatively, the user can "Browse" the file system structure by clicking on the appropriate button next to each listed folder.
 Additionally, the user can change the current configuration file by either typing into the "Current Configuration File" text box or by clicking on the "Browse" button next to that text box.
+The "CUI Input Handler" and "CUI Output Handler" are chosen from this tab as well.
+The user can choose the "Browse" button files and the desired output format.